Why is this facility necessary?

 Key influencing factors:

-- A need to locate the facility close to deep water so that the extreme tidal range does not excessively limit the functionality, while avoiding dredging.
+- A need to locate the facility close to deep water so that the extreme tidal range does not excessively limit the functionality while avoiding dredging.
 There are good water depths close to shore at Entrance Point.

 - A need for an appropriate amount of land for car and trailer parking to accommodate busy periods.
 The existing parking area at Entrance Point can provide a significant amount of this capacity.

-- Strong local support for this location.
+- The is strong local support for this location.

 What studies and investigations have been completed to date?

 The project has placed a high value on understanding, working with and finding solutions around matters of local concern.
-These include environmental issues and areas of local cultural and heritage concern, while ensuring the facility design works well within the dynamic marine environment.
+These include environmental issues and areas of local cultural and heritage concern while ensuring the facility design works well within the dynamic marine environment.

 What is the proposed configuration of the ramps and jetties at the facility?

 The incorporation of jetties on boat ramps improves safety and reduces delays where more than one boat at a time can be queued to arrive and depart.
 The jetty can also be used to safely hold vessels, particularly while the towing vehicle is being parked or returned to the ramp.
 Floating jetties move with the tide and significantly improve access to and from vessels.

 The parking capacity is designed to meet the criteria as set down within the published Australian Standards for the design of these facilities.